In late February 2018, I inoculated three mycelial networks that eventually grew into the block you see here.

-This post tracks the progress of the mycelium growing within the containers.
+This post shows the progress of the mycelium, which grew in two separate containers.

 These two containers of mycelium (oyster mushroom) were inoculated in a workshop of the the fungus among us class.
 We used coffee chaff as substrate – the material the fungus would grow on.